rezaadle/chatbots/README.md

 These mini-programs will get you started on the path towards building such applications!

 * __EchoBot__ just responds by replying with the same message it receives.

+* __Chitchat__ program can answer simple questions such as "What's your name?" and "What's today's weather?"